 Learn what a skilled Actos injury lawyer can do for you

 If you take Actos, you probably have a lot of questions.
-At the Phillips Law Offices, our attorneys want you to have the answers you need.
+At our law firm, our attorneys want you to have the answers you need.
 We’ve compiled a list of questions we often hear about Actos injuries and lawsuits, and we’ve done our best to answer them as concisely as possible.
 We encourage you to read through our FAQ section, or to contact us if you wish to speak with a products liability attorney.

 - I’ve been on Actos® for two years.
 What are my risks?